 It is usual for Junior School pupils to transfer to the Senior School unless there are concerns about progress.
 In such cases, discussions will have taken place with parents, enabling them to make alternative arrangements for their daughter’s secondary education.

 Sixth Form (16+)

-Entrants are normally expected to have a minimum of eight GCSE passes with at least 5 at grade A or above, with an A grade recommended for those subjects to be studied in Sixth Form.
-Please contact the Registrar, Mrs Cherry Scott, for more information, email@example.com.
+Entrants are normally expected to have a minimum of eight GCSE passes with at least five at grade 7 or above, with a 7 grade recommended for those subjects to be studied in Sixth Form.
+Please contact the Registrar, Mrs Melanie Hobdey, for more information, firstname.lastname@example.org.

 Conditional offers for a Sixth Form place are based upon a series of interviews with the candidate and a report from their current school, in the year preceding entry.

 We contact your child’s current school to request a brief confidential report on her academic and other achievements.
 A similar request is made to Nurseries and Play Groups for children joining our Reception Class.

 If your daughter has been assessed by an Educational Psychologist, please attach the report to the Registration Form.

 If your daughter joins us, we try to make her early days as smooth as possible.
 She will be invited to a New Girls’ Afternoon in June, giving her a chance to meet her Form Tutor and the girls who will be in her form.
 Each girl is allocated an Aunt from the current Year 8 who, along with the Head of Year 7 and the Form Tutors, will ensure that girls settle easily into the senior school.